cncf/techdocs/analysis/analysis-tools/criteria.md

 ### Single-source requirement

-Source files for _all website pages_ should reside in a _single_ repo.
+Source files for _all website pages_ should reside in a single repo.
-Otherwise, having source files in two places will confuse contributors (who won't know which file(s) to update) and you'll run the risk of losing updates &mdash; [as has happened already][otel-changes-lost].
+Among other problems, keeping source files in two places:
+- confuses contributors
+- requires you to keep two sources in sync
+- increases the likelihood of errors
+- makes it more complicated to generate the documentation from source files

 Ideally, all website files should be in the **website repo** itself.
 Alternatively, files should be brought into the website repo via [git